 Enriched almond milk is highly nutritious.
 It contains vitamin D, Protein, and calcium.
-It is also contains vitamin E, phosphorus, magnesium, Riboflavin, carbohydrates, and traces of fat and calories.
+It also contains vitamin E, phosphorus, magnesium, Riboflavin, carbohydrates, and traces of fat and calories.

 2. Ideal for weight loss

 Almond milk is beneficial for those who want to lose weight.
-When compared to skim milk that has 78 calories, a cup of almond milk has half of that.
+When compared to skim milk which has 78 calories, a cup of almond milk has half of that.
 It is however important to check the label before making a purchase of the factory-made almond milk.

-3. Low carb beverage
+3. Low-carb beverage

-Almond milk has less than 2 percent of carbohydrates, making it one of the best beverages for those with diabetes.
+Almond milk has less than 2 per cent of carbohydrates, making it one of the best beverages for those with diabetes.
 It does not contain added sugar and will not raise blood sugar.
-It is thus ideal for those on a low carb diet regime.
+It is thus ideal for those on a low-carb diet regime.